huichops/retweet-graph/README.md

 4. Create all the obtained links, if the are still unconnected do step 3 with all the connected users to search for the remaining unconnected ones.
 5. Repeat step 4 until all the Users followers are traversed as needed
 6. If there are remaining users unconnected add them to the nodes without any links.

+## Improvements
+To improve the force graph creation to have their linkStrength and gravity based on its distance from the root node.
+Use the streaming API to add new nodes in real time when an user retweets the actual Tweet.

 ## Issues